dooco/edwinaz/README.md

           ![amazon settings](documentation/deploy/screenshots/amazon_settings.png)

-    - #### **Update your environment in Render**
+    - #### **Update your environment in Heroku**
-        - Go to dashboard, then click on your app and navigate to Envrironment in left handside menuSTRIPEer](documentation/deploy/screenshots/render-amazon.png)
+        - Go to dashboard, then click on your app and navigate to Envrironment in left handside menuSTRIPEer](documentation/deploy/screenshots/heroku-amazon.png)
         - Add additional Amazon AWS key - values pairs
         - Make sure to remove DISABLE_COLLECTSTATIC = 1 when setting Amazon AWS
         - Your configuration variables should now look like this: